 By 1961, arms control had become a major national security issue for the United States.
 In the 1950s, the Soviet Union had developed its nuclear weapons and nuclear weapon delivery systems to such a degree that a nuclear arms race was in full swing.

 John F. Kennedy, during the 1960 presidential campaign, had warned of a possible "missile gap."
 As a result of these developments, Kennedy decided to establish a separate executive branch agency for arms control and disarmament.

-Kennedy's secretary of State, Dean Rusk, supported the draft legislation.
+Kennedy's Secretary of State, Dean Rusk, supported the draft legislation.
 Rusk testified, "Disarmament is a unique problem in the field of foreign affairs.
-It entails not only a complex of political issues, but involves a wealth of technical, scientific, and military problems which in many respects are outside the Department's normal concerns and, in many instances, reach beyond the operational functions the Department is designed to handle."
+It entails not only a complex of political issues, but involves a wealth of technical, scientific, and military problems which in many respects are outside the Department's formal concerns and, in many instances, reach beyond the operational functions the Department is designed to handle."
 The legislation received strong support from foreign policy leaders in both the Senate and the House.
+They understood the argument that arms control is just one of the tools of national security policy but, nevertheless, a separate and distinct arena.
+It is not an end in itself but it represents one of several alternative paths toward solution of national security problems.